 Some investors employ firms' ESG profiles in factor models such as ESG smart beta or strategic beta strategies.
-For example, there exist ESG smart beta ETFs: some combine an ESG strategy with a minimum volatility strategy; some combine an ESG strategy with an equal-weight index strategy; and some employ ESG with a dividend-yield weighting strategy, an ESG momentum strategy, or a smart beta strategy based on climate exposure.
-These types of strategies have seen increased usage, although like ESG there is not a firm definition of the term "smart beta."
-In a

-2020 survey of asset owners, FTSE-Russell found that 81% of those located in Europe, the Middle East or Africa and 42% of those located in North America anticipated applying ESG, climate or exclusion considerations to a smart beta strategy.
-Moreover, these percentages had increased rapidly as in 2018, the responses had been 52% and 25%, respectively.
+For example, some smart beta ETFs combine an ESG strategy with a minimum volatility strategy; some combine an ESG strategy with an equal-weight index strategy; and some employ ESG with a dividend-yield weighting strategy, an ESG momentum strategy, or a smart beta strategy based on climate exposure.
+These types of strategies have seen increased usage.
+In a 2020 survey of asset owners, FTSE Russell found that 81 percent of those located in Europe, the Middle East, or Africa and 42 percent of those located in North America anticipated applying ESG, climate, or exclusion considerations to a smart beta strategy.
+These percentages had significantly increased from 2018, when the responses were 52 percent and 25 percent, respectively.